2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

 ## Initial Design Plan
-*[Fritzing website](http://fritzing.org/home/ "Fritzing website" (for our diagram)*
+*[Fritzing website](http://fritzing.org/home/ "Fritzing website" (for our diagram)* For our intitial design plan, we have decided to use five buttons, all as inputs.
+Four of the buttons will be used for the user to select the appropriate amount of time.
+These times will be 10 minutes, 20 minutes, 60 minutes, and 90 minutes.
+For example, if the 10 minute button is pressed, the ten minute timer will begin and the remaining time will be displayed on the digital display (output).
+When the timer hits zero, the buzzer (output) will sound until the fifth button, the stop button, is pressed.
+The stop button can also be used as a reset button, in case the wrong button is pushed, or the user wakes up earlier than anticipated.

 ## Outline
 - Hardware
   - Timer/clock display
   - Buzzer for sound
   - Our Arduino device
-  - Buttons for users to select their nap time
+  - (4) Buttons for users to select their nap time
-  - Button to shut off the alarm
+  - (1) Button to shut off the alarm

 - Code
   - Function for the timer